malvernp/sendbird-xamarin-native/README.md

 ## What has been implemented for this POC - IOS and Android

-* listing of group channels and there associated events - typing, new messages etc
+* listing of group channels and there associated events - typing status, new messages etc
-* listing of messages -  typing event handling
+* listing of messages (incoming and outgoing text messages only), typing event handling

+one of the native ios or android sample apps can be used to show workings